What is COP?

 How are delegate places allocated?

-Each year we receive a high volume of requests for nomination but are generally only awarded a small number of delegate badges by the UNFCCC Secretariat, at COP28 there were a total of 10 badges awarded.
+Each year we receive a high volume of requests for nomination but are only awarded a very small number of delegate badges by the UNFCCC Secretariat, for example at COP29 only2 badges were awarded which were split out across 6 delegates.

 We therefore use the following selection criteria to decide who will represent the university.